sira313/hexo-theme-griddy/README.md

 ```
 ### Getting Started with Post
-1. Create Post.`$ hexo new Post "Oh Yeah!"`
+1. Create post.`$ hexo new post "Oh Yeah!"`
-2. Edit File in `source` > `post`
+2. Edit file in `source` > `post`
-3. You can load multi images in the header, just like this
+3. Category will autoload to the menu
-4. Category will autoload to the menu
+4. You can load multi images in the header, just like this
 ```
 ---
-title: Seira
+title: Oh Yeah!
 date: 2018-10-27 00:06:53
 tags:
   - digipaint